-It’s an exciting time to step into the agriculture industry, a dynamic and increasingly technical sector and one of the UK’s biggest employers.
-And there is no better place to start than Lackham, with an incredible range of industry-level resources at your fingertips and a wealth of teaching expertise.
-Set in a 1600-acre estate, the College’s campus for land-based study is home to several working farms and land-based engineering workshops, which make the perfect classroom for hands-on learning and developing your skills for study and employment.
-Our courses are accessible to everyone with an interest in Land-based industries, regardless of background.
+There is no better place to study Agriculture than Lackham, with an incredible range of industry-level resources at your fingertips and a wealth of expertise.
+The College’s campus for land-based study is home to several working farms and land-based engineering workshops, which make the perfect classroom for hands-on learning.
 You’ll combine academic study with practical skills and routine duties to build your confidence, develop your knowledge and begin a rewarding career in agriculture.

 What will I learn?

-• 4 GCSEs at grade D including English, Maths and preferably Science or equivalent (or successful completion of relevant subject at Level 1)
+4 GCSEs at grade 3 or above including English, Maths and Science (or equivalent).

 Study, Assessment and Qualifications

 City & Guilds Level 2 Technical Certificate in Agriculture.

 An Industry Placement is a fundamental part of this course.
 An Industry Placement gives you the opportunity to gain valuable skills and experience for your future.
 You will be supported throughout your placement by our dedicated Work Placement Team.

 Assessment is through written, practical and industry-based assessments.